plone/training/solr/solr-alternatives.rst

 Solr ranks the results so the limited set it returns should be the most relevant results, and most users are not going to navigate past more than a few pages of results anyway.

-However it can be a problem when the search term is very generic (so there are many results and its hard for Solr to determine the most relevant ones) and the results are also going to be filtered by other indexes (such as in a faceted search solution).
+It can be a problem when the search term is very generic (so there are many results and its hard for Solr to determine the most relevant ones) and the results are also going to be filtered by other indexes (such as in a faceted search solution).

 In this case the limited result set from Solr is fairly arbitrary, the other filters only get to operate on this limited set, and we might end up missing results that should be there.